Scientific Name: Alligator mississippiensis

 Alligators spend much of the day laying in the sun on the banks of rivers, lakes, or other bodies of water, often hiding in the vegetation.
 They are inactive during the winter months, when they retreat to water-filled “gator holes” they have dug.
 Entrances to some of these holes are underwater.

-PHYSICAL CHARACTERISTICS: Adult males range from seven and 10 feet in length, although rare individuals may reach as much as 15 feet.
+Adult males range from 10 to 16 feet long.
 Females are considerably smaller.
 Eyes, ears, and nostrils are located on top of the head, so that the alligator is able to see, hear, and breathe while almost totally submerged in the water.
 Special adaptations in the alligator’s mouth allow it to open its jaws underwater to catch prey without getting water into its lungs and possibly drowning.
 These alligators have webbed feet—skin between their toes—that help them in the water.
 But when swimming, it is the powerful tail that’s used to move through the water, with the legs serving as a rudder.
 The muscular tail is also a powerful weapon of defense.